U.S. CLIMATE REFERENCE NETWORK

 The U.S. Climate Reference Network (USCRN), developed by NOAA in the early 2000s, provides the Nation with long-term, high quality observations of air temperature, precipitation, and soil moisture and temperature collected in relatively stable and pristine environments.
 The USCRN’s measurements also provide critical anchor points for evaluating other observing networks, both public and private.
 Society and the economy benefit from the USCRN as its data are used in the decision support activities for a number of applications including weather warnings, water resource management, and reinsurance.
 Data are also used to improve both short- and long-term forecasts to protect lives and property.

-Currently, the USCRN consists of 114 stations in the 48 contiguous States; 21 stations installed in Alaska; and 2 stations in Hawaii.
+Currently, the USCRN consists of 114 stations in the 48 contiguous States; 22 stations installed in Alaska (and eventually 29 stations by 2022); and 2 stations in Hawaii.
 An additional station is located in Canada to benchmark the U.S. networks with our North American partners.
 Each station is strategically placed away from urban and suburban influences to avoid any possible locally-induced biases in the climate record.
-All of the stations in the contiguous U.S. are equipped with air temperature, precipitation, soil moisture (exception being Torry, Utah – it’s built on solid rock) and temperature, and relative humidity (RH) sensors.
+All of the stations in the contiguous U.S. are equipped with air temperature, precipitation, relative humidity (RH) sensors and soil moisture and temperature (the one exception being Torry, Utah as it is built on solid rock).
+Soil sensors are installed in the Kenai, AK station, with research continuing on possibly extending these measurements into a more unique permafrost environment.
 Additionally, there are ancillary sensors measuring wind speed, solar radiation, ground temperature, and wetness to assist with the quality control of the primary air temperature and precipitation climate variables.
 The National Integrated Drought Information System (NIDIS) has supported the USCRN soil and RH sensors since 2009.
 Since demand for drought-related information is required across the country (as a result of more areas experiencing more frequent short-term droughts), the USCRN data allows the NIDIS Program to better determine drought’s physical, hydrological, and socio-economic impacts on an on-going basis.

 See the following reference for information about the status and assessment of the USCRN after 10 years of operation: